Home > Programmes > English

 Weekly storytelling during pre-assembly

-On top of the 4 reading programmes mentioned above, teachers are scheduled to read aloud a story every Wednesday to provide our pupils exposure to the rich language found in story books.
+Teachers are scheduled to read aloud a story every Wednesday during pre-assembly to provide our pupils exposure to the rich language found in story books.

 STELLAR (Strategies for English Language Learning and Reading)